estuardolh/langs/git/README.md

   ```
   where -u references to 'upstream'

-  update a local repository from "origin" link to remote repository
+  example of update a local repository from "origin" link from remote repository
   ```
-  git pull
+  git pull [origin master]
   ```